For some, the increased fertility that accompanies eating a paleolithic diet is awesome, for others, not so awesome.

 - Vaginal Ring/Nuva Ring – hormone releasing ring placed in the vagina for 3 weeks

 - The Patch/Ortho Evra Patch

 - Birth Control Implant – small rod prevents pregnancy for up to three years

 - The Morning After Pill – emergency contraception

 - Hormonal IUD/Mirena Plastic T shaped device placed in the uterus, releasing hormones for 5 years

 They have invented so many creative ways to pump a woman with hormones!
-These methods all do pretty much the same thing with equal effectiveness but they have different concentrations of hormones which may affect women differently.
+These methods all do pretty much the same thing with equal effectiveness but they have different concentrations of different hormones which may affect women differently.

 Non-hormonal conventional methods and their effectiveness:

 - The sponge – a foam sponge containing spermicide placed under the uterus.
 80% effective.

 - IUD/ParaGard – T shaped copper device which is placed into the uterus.
 The devices alters cervical mucus to prevent implantation.
 99.9% effective.